wp-plugins/social-media-metrics/README.txt

 == Changelog ==
 = 0.8 =
-Added a define to allow current version number to be displayed in a comment Supply PeerIndex logo as part of plugin - removes dependency it not changing on PI site Add option to override theme color for PeerIndex number
+* Added a define to allow current version number to be displayed in a comment
+* Supply PeerIndex logo as part of plugin - removes dependency it not changing on PI site
+* Add option to override theme color for PeerIndex number.
+Defaults to blank.
+If blank or an invalid code is supplied, the theme's color applies

 = 0.7 =
 Unlinked PeerIndex score number.
 The color got all messed up because the styles for links